-WVU Medicine: University Healthcare trains entry-level clinicians how to integrate the discipline and practice of professional psychology by employing an empirically informed, competency-based, practitioner-scholar model.
+WVU Medicine: Behavioral Medicine and Psychiatry- Martinsburg trains entry-level clinicians how to integrate the discipline and practice of professional psychology by employing an empirically informed, competency-based, practitioner-scholar model.
 The program provides experiences in clinical learning environments that are responsive to the diverse and changing needs of the rural West Virginia community.
-Training at BMP has been deliberately designed to offer an experiencenear, closely supervised, and developmentally appropriate sequence over the course of twelve consecutive months for three interns each academic year.
+Training at BMP has been deliberately designed to offer an experience-near, closely supervised, and developmentally appropriate sequence over the course of twelve consecutive months for three interns each academic year.
 The internship year begins with a two week-long orientation, which focuses on acquainting the interns with the procedures and policies of this office, assessing their current abilities, and developing an individualized plan for their internship year.
 In order to accomplish these goals, interns will meet individually with the Training Director to discuss their areas of interest and goals for internship.
 This information will be combined with data obtained through self-evaluation of competencies outlined in the Fouad et al. (2009) article as well as through in-room observation of direct intervention.
-Once interns have been approved by the Training Committee to begin individual work, co-therapy will no longer be required as the primary model of service provision.
-Interns will then be allowed to provide direct clinical services, which is reviewed via videotape.
+Once interns have been approved by the Training Committee to begin individual work, they will then be allowed to provide direct clinical services, which is reviewed via videotape.
 Interns are provided feedback on their direct services during weekly individual and group supervision.